Qovery/Replibyte/README.md

 Here are the features we plan to support

+- [ ] Auto-detect and version database schema change
 - [ ] Incremental data synchronization
 - [ ] Auto-detect sensitive fields and generate fake data
 - [ ] Auto-clean up bridge data
+- [ ] Database Subsetting: Scale down a production database to a more reasonable size

 ## Usage